Boulder County government offices closed Thursday, Nov. 28, and Friday, Nov. 29, for the Thanksgiving holiday.

 • Ask a friend or neighbor to water plants and get the mail.

-• Throw out food in the refrigerator.
+• Throw out food in the fridge.

 • Lock up any valuables or cash within the home.